 - 1. Personalized Power Motive.
 Leaders with a personalized power motive seek power mostly to further their own interests, and enjoy dominating others.
-Leaders with a personalized power motive do not worry about everybody liking them. - Socialized Power Motive.
+Leaders with a personalized power motive do not worry about everybody liking them. - 2.
+Socialized Power Motive.
 Leaders with a socialized power motive use power primarily to achieve organizational goals or a vision.
 These leaders are less defensive than those with a personalized power motive, and they are more willing to accept expert advice.

 Note that the distinction between doing good for others and doing good for oneself is often made on the basis of very subjective criteria.
+A leader who does good for thousands often gains in power and stature.